 Whose Will decreed this landlocked sea

-Framed falling sun with flash of green?
+Framed falling sun with glint of green?

 What plan determines stone’s design,

-Or hearts of stars, or shadow's sheen,
+Or star’s hot heart, or shadow’s sheen,

 Or that we mark, as clever beasts,